edwardwolcher/edwardwolcher_site/Vault/notes/thievery corporation.md

-I didn’t learn Arabic before
+I didn’t learn Arabic
-Writing this poem
+Before writing this poem
 I thought about it

 I told her that I would